aazamuddin4/Front-End-Project/README.md

 # Front-End-Project
-Using html, html5, css and JavaScript
+Using HTML, HTML5, CSS and JavaScript

 #Text Editor used:

   **visual studio code**

 #Project list